-We also measured the total equivalent width of the line, which we present in the second panel from the top in Figure 3.
-Note that the initial measurements revealed systematic differences of the order of 2-3% between the spectra obtained with an echelle (Teide and Keck) and those obtained with a regular grating (OMM,Ondřejov, DAO, Leadbeater, Potter).
+We also measured the total equivalent width of the line, which we present in the second panel from the top in Fig. 3.
+Note that the initial measurements revealed systematic differences of the order of 2-3 per cent between the spectra obtained with an echelle (Teide and Keck) and those obtained with a regular grating (OMM, Ondřejov, DAO, Leadbeater, Potter).
 The echelle spectra were found to have systematically lower equivalent widths.
-We believe that the most likely
+We believe that the most likely cause for these differences is the removal of the blaze function in echelle spectra, which was fitted with a low order function and varies slowly across a spectral line.
+Another possible explanation would be an incomplete removal of the scattered light.
+We chose the spectra obtained at the DAO that show very little scatter (49 spectra over 8 consecutive nights) as a reference and applied a simple correction to the Teide and Keck fluxes using the following expression: